rubyu/ad-edit/readme.markdown

 ### set-field
 Generates new field and overwrites the specified `field`.

-Options are the same as `insert-field` command.
+Options are the same as `insert-field`.

 ---